eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

-If there is already in the system an installation of *Fast DDS* library with version greater than `2.3.0` and an installation of *Fast DDS Statistics Backend*, just source these libraries when building the *Fast DDS Monitor* by using the command:
+If there is already in the system an installation of *Fast DDS* library with version greater than `2.3.0` and an installation of *Fast DDS Statistics Backend*, just source these libraries when building the *DDS Monitor* by using the command:

 .. code-block:: bash

     source <fastdds-installation-path>/install/setup.bash

-Otherwise, just download *Fast DDS* project from sources and build it together with *Fast DDS Monitor* using colcon as it is explained in section :ref:`colcon_installation`.
+Otherwise, just download *Fast DDS* project from sources and build it together with *DDS Monitor* using colcon as it is explained in section :ref:`colcon_installation`.